PHYLIP distance matrix format (skbio.io.format.phylip_dm)#

 • IDs can have arbitrary length

-• All characters except whitespace and newlines are valid
+• All characters except whitespace are valid

 Strict format (strict=True):